Many or all companies we feature compensate us. Compensation and editorial

 FHA MIP vs. PMI

-The main difference between MIP (on FHA loans) and PMI (on conventional loans) is that one is always required, and one is not.
-Though MIP costs vary, they’re always required if you take out an FHA mortgage.
+The key difference between MIP (on FHA loans) and PMI (on conventional loans) is that MIP is always required for FHA loans, while PMI is only sometimes required for conventional loans.

-FHA MIP Conventional PMI
+FHA MIP PMI

 Total loan amount $225,000 $225,000